 If you look at great advertising campaigns, they are always centered around a “Big Idea.”
 Great public relations campaigns also need a big idea.
 Take a moment to brainstorm with co-workers or even a family member to think about what you want people to take away from the project.

 Once you come up with your Big Idea, hold onto it.
-Tie all of your goals, objectives, publics, messages and strategies into it.
+Tie all of your online pharmacy no prescription goals, objectives, publics, messages and strategies into it.
 The key part is sticking with the Big Idea; this gives your plan that x-factor that can make all the difference in a great or gruesome plan.

 - Make goals that are specific, measurable, time-bound, and achievable

 You should always be making new goals for yourself and your company.
 But take the extra step and make your goals worth keeping in mind.
 Your goals should be specific, not some vague, “get more awareness” type goal.
 Make them measurable, time-bound, and realistic!
 Don’t let the fear of hard work stop you from making milestones, but only set goals that are achievable.

 Aim for more than just awareness or hype.
 It’s not measurable, and there’s really no substance involved.
 Make goals that result in action.
 E.g., increase Facebook followers to 1,000 by September, create and execute three public events a year, etc.

 While forming these goals, ask yourself questions like, how much time will this take me?
 Can I do this myself, or do I need help?
 What is the minimum/maximum I think I will get from my efforts?

 By keeping these three points in mind when creating a strategic plan, you ensure that your time is well spent.
 For the first time in a while, you will actually have the power and planning necessary to meet and exceed even the most long-shot of goals.